 The aortic valve can be replaced using:

-- Minimally invasive aortic valve surgery -- done using several small cuts
+- Minimally invasive aortic valve surgery, done using one or more small cuts

 Before your surgery you will receive general anesthesia.